If you had a game-loving tween between 2008 and 2012 or if you were one yourself, it’s a great time to declutter your old set of Bakugan toys.

 Other Bakugan Gear

 As the game evolved, other accessories were added.
-You could get boards to hold your Gate Cards in place, with a rim to keep the marbles from escaping, cases for your figures or card, or accessories to make the game more exciting, like a launcher to shoot the balls for you.
+You could get boards to hold your Gate Cards in place, with a rim to keep the marbles from escaping, cases for your figures or card, or accessories to make the game more exciting, like a launcher to move the balls for you.
 Some characters had add-on pieces that increased their power in a game.

 These accessories have the most resale value if they are new in the box.
 They aren’t as valuable in used condition, but including them in a set can add a little to the asking price.